Mike Emrick: Miscellaneous

 Emrick is a founding member, and still president, of the NHL Pronunciation Guide, which is used as a guide for all NHL broadcasters for some of hockey's most difficult names.
 He is Vice President of the NHL Broadcaster's Association, and he is also a member of the Hockey Hall of Fame Selection Committee.
 Emrick also hosted a weekly podcast on iTunes called "Emrick's Angle" which offers his current thoughts on the NHL.

 Emrick is an avid Pittsburgh Pirates fan.
 He grew up listening to Bob Prince on KDKA Radio.
 He attended a game in which Garrett Jones became the first Pirates player to hit a home run into the Allegheny River on the fly.
 On June 11, 2014, he was interviewed on NPR's All Things Considered by Melissa Block discussing his career and style.
 In 2016, Emrick attended Pirates spring training in Bradenton, Florida and called a few innings of one game on television and radio with Pirates broadcasters Greg Brown and John Wehner.
 On July 8, 2016, Emrick called his first MLB regular-season game at PNC Park, when the Pirates hosted the Chicago Cubs for MLB Network.
 The Pirates won the game, 8–4, with Emrick calling some of the action with Bob Costas.

 When his NBC broadcast schedule permitted, Emrick travelled to Hershey, Pennsylvania, each year to announce the Hershey Bears' Hall of Fame inductees.
 He has also voiced the narration for the American Hockey League Hall of Fame's induction videos, and returned to Hershey in 2011 to serve as TV play-by-play voice for the AHL All-Star Game.

+Emrick's autobiography Off Mike: How a Kid from Basketball-Crazy Indiana Became America's NHL Voice was released the day after his retirement announcement in October 2020.

 Personal life

 Doc lives in St. Clair, Michigan with his wife Joyce.
-They have no children, and spend time with their dogs and six horses.
+They have no children, but they spend time with their dogs and six horses.
 Emrick is a Christian.

 Emrick is a cancer survivor, having been diagnosed with prostate cancer in 1991.